A Story of Hope

 Note written by my life partner.
 I needed a brief explanation of the reason I was in hospital.

-Following my admittance to the Haywood hospital, Ruth printed a note explaining recent matters to me (see image) and pinned it onto a wall adjacent to my bed.
-I’d read the note 20 or so times each day, it helped enormously to know that people were ‘out there’ who cared about me.
+Following my admittance to the Haywood, Ruth printed a note explaining recent matters to me (see image) and pinned it onto a wall adjacent to my bed.
+I’d read the note 20 or so times each day, it helped enormously to know that people were out there who cared about me.
 The note is my singular most poignant memory from my time in the Haywood.

 I didn’t know why I was in hospital or what year it was, but my cognition was still intact as I was able to use my mobile phone to take the photo.

-I’ve probably read the note at least once a week during the 9 years (in 2024) from the time of my injury.
+I’ve probably read the note at least once a week during the 9 years (in 2024) since my injury.

-I made the Lego rabbit shown in the photo while at the Haywood hospital; it was intended for 7 year olds, whereas I was aged 46.
+I made the Lego rabbit shown in the photo while at the Haywood; it was intended for 7 year olds, whereas I was 46.
 It exhausted me, we’ve kept it as a reminder of some of the challenges we faced.

 The rehabilitation staff made an enormous contribution to my recovery.
 I’m extremely grateful to all of them – they are as important as anyone to a successful recovery outcome for a patient.
 I felt especially close to my rehabilitation folks as they were the first people I engaged with post-injury.